 Our home away from home in Luang Prabang, Laos sat opposite from the city’s oldest operating temple, Wat Wisunarat (also spelled Vat Visounnarath).
 The temple was built in the early 1500s.
 Known for its quiet lanes and thirty temples, Luang Prabang feels authentically Asian.
 Monks of all ages, clad in saffron-colored robes, pound the pavementContinue reading “From Gong and Drum Awakening to Sunset at Luang Prabang’s Wat Wisunarat”

 In the late afternoon sunlight, the small shrine’s mosaic-adorned walls shimmered like precious gems.
 As I shifted my footing and perspective — moving only mere inches at a time — different vignettes were illuminated by the vibrant rays.
-The Buddhist shrine – on which the cut glass portrays Buddhist imagery – is one of twenty structures in the Wat Xieng Thong monastery compound in charming Luang Prabang.
-The temple is not far from the Mekong River.
+This Buddhist shrine, on which the cut glass portrays Buddhist imagery, is one of twenty structures inContinue reading “Twinkle, Twinkle Wat Xieng Thong – Luang Prabang, Laos”

+Despite the grey skies which prevailed during our visit, Bangkok’s Wat Pho complex showcased its kaleidoscopic colors.
 The temple complex was founded in 1781 and houses more than one thousand Buddha images.
 It’s best known for housing the famous Reclining Buddha statue.